jhorsman/Install-A4T-Plugin/README.md

 * Path to .a4t file; this is an archive containing the Alchemy4Tridion plugin.
 You can download this from the Alchemy4Tridion store or get it from the Visual Studio build folder if you are developing a plugin.

-* Plugin name (optional); The name as defined in the module.
-Defaults to the file name.
-The plugin name should be read from the .a4t file but that is not implemented yet.

 * CMS URL (optional); URL of the Tridion Content Manager server.
 Defaults to "http://local host"

 * Username (optional) Tridion CM user with administrator rights. when username and password are not provided the logged on user's credentials will be used.